 This powerful prayer shows Jesus' honest expression of pain, trust, surrender, and willingness to complete his mission.
-Perhaps we've found similar strength among the agony of our darkest hour while wishing away the cup addiction and all that comes with it.
+Perhaps we've found similar strength among the agony of our darkest hour while wishing away the cup of our addictions.
 We can make the same kind of humble surrender in matters big and small by praying, "Thy will, not mine, be done."
 It may need to be repeated often, but no set of circumstances are too small or too big to invite God into.